petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/uploading-files.md

 ![Drag and drop any number of files into the desired folder.](./uploading-files/images/03.png)

-However, if you would like to define file details before uploading them:
+However, you can define file details before uploading them:

 1. Click *New* and select either *File Upload*, or *Multiple Files Upload*.